 What will that sweepstakes do with your information?

 Read that article above to find out about privacy policies and some examples of what companies do with your information.
 Do they protect your information (name, address, phone, email, etc) or do they sell it.
 They should disclose that information in the official rules or somewhere else on their site.

 Here is an example of a sweepstakes that shares your personal information with other companies.
 Because of the legal jargon it is hard to understand what they are saying but they are basically saying that by entering the sweepstakes you give them permission to share your information with other companies for just about any reason.

-XXX may provide your Information to trusted third parties, including but not limited to selected third party marketers and vendors as well as third party contractors providing services to XXX for the operation of the Site and its business, communication services and fulfillment of orders.
-XXX will use commercially reasonable efforts to limit use of the Information by such third parties to the specific uses set forth above.
+X may provide your Information to trusted third parties, including but not limited to selected third party marketers and vendors as well as third party contractors providing services to X for the operation of the Site and its business, communication services and fulfillment of orders.
+X will use commercially reasonable efforts to limit use of the Information by such third parties to the specific uses set forth above.